ArthurCose/License-Ripper/README.md

-      --include-homepage     Adds a homepage key containing a URL string for relevant packages --include-repository   Adds a repository key containing a URL string for relevant packages --include-funding      Adds a funding key containing a list of URL strings for relevant packages --include <NAMES>      Include only packages with a match in NAMES, a comma separated list of package names --exclude <NAMES>      Exclude packages matching NAMES, a comma separated list of package names --summary              Changes output to count licenses grouped by name
+      --include-homepage     Adds a homepage key containing a URL string for relevant packages --include-repository   Adds a repository key containing a URL string for relevant packages --include-funding      Adds a funding key containing a list of URL strings for relevant packages --include-description  Adds a description key containing containing the description stored in package.json --include <NAMES>      Include only packages with a match in NAMES, a comma separated list of package names --exclude <NAMES>      Exclude packages matching NAMES, a comma separated list of package names --summary              Changes output to count licenses grouped by name